blib-la/hyv/docs/07_b_LET_AI_AGENTS_RATE_GENERATED_CONTENT.md

 );
 ```

-## Judging the Competition Entries
+### Judging the Entries

-Next, multiple AI agents, acting as jurors, review the entries.
-Each juror is assigned the
+Next, create multiple AI agents acting as jurors to review the competition entries.
+Each juror
-`juryInstruction` to read the stories and choose a winner:
+follows the `juryInstruction` to read the stories and choose a winner.

 ```typescript
 const votes = (await Promise.all(